kyverno/KDP/proposals/cel_finegrained_exceptions.md

   - nginx:latest
 ```

-In order to use the excluded images from the exception in the policy, Kyverno will introduce a new CEL object `kyverno.excludedImages` that will be available in the CEL expressions.
+In order to use the excluded images from the exception in the policy, Kyverno will introduce a new CEL object `exceptions.allowedImages` that will be available in the CEL expressions.
 This object will contain the list of images specified in the PolicyException resource.
-If no exception exists, `kyverno.excludedImages` is an empty list, and the policy functions normally.
+If no exception exists, `exceptions.allowedImages` is an empty list, and the policy functions normally.

 The policy can then be modified to use this new object in the validation expressions as follows